ℹ️ For the latest information on OpenNebula vs OpenStack, visit – Comparing OpenNebula vs OpenStack for the Enterprise ℹ️

 C. Different Product Views

-OpenNebula is a single enterprise-ready open-source product, easy to install and operate, with a single installing and updating process, a one-stop community and a long-term commercial support.
-Any organization can use the open-source distribution to build a production cloud, and receive best-effort support through the community mailing list.
+OpenNebula is a single enterprise-ready open-source product, easy to install and operate, with a single installing and updating process, a one-stop community, and long-term commercial support.
+Any organization can use the open-source distribution to build a production cloud and receive best-effort support through the community mailing list.
 Additionally, any organization can purchase commercial support directly from the developers.
 The important aspect is that we do not deliver enterprise editions of the software, we commercially support the community software.

-From a business perspective, OpenNebula does not compete with OpenStack but with the many existing vendor “stacks” based on OpenStack, mainly with those by HP, Red Hat and IBM.
-These enterprise-grade distributions incorporate different versions of the OpenStack components with extended features, custom enhancements and integrations that may erode their compatibility and interoperability.
-Moreover many of them include proprietary components and exhibit significant differences in the implementation of critical underlying functionality.
+From a business perspective, OpenNebula does not compete with OpenStack but with the many existing vendor “stacks” based on OpenStack, mainly with those by HP, Red Hat, and IBM.
+These enterprise-grade distributions incorporate different versions of the OpenStack components with extended features, custom enhancements, and integrations that may erode their compatibility and interoperability.
+Moreover, many of them include proprietary components and exhibit significant differences in the implementation of the critical underlying functionality.

 D. A Look To the Future